-The Diocese of Salford has 184 churches (as of 2014).
-The cathedral is in Salford and is dedicated to St John the Evangelist.
-The Diocese of Salford is a relatively small geographical area in the north west of England, extending to the north into Lancashire, west towards Liverpool, south towards northern Cheshire and east towards the Pennines.
+The Diocese of Salford was founded in 1850.
+It covers a relatively small geographical area in the north west of England, extending to the north into Lancashire, west towards Liverpool, south towards northern Cheshire and east towards the Pennines.
+The cathedral is in Salford, and is dedicated to St John the Evangelist.
+184 churches were visited for Taking Stock (2014).

-A large brick Basilican Romanesque design by Norris & Reynolds, typical of many Catholic churches built in the 1930s...
+A large brick Basilican Romanesque design by Norris & Reynolds, typical of many Catholic churches built in the...
 Read More

 An ambitious design in a free Decorated Gothic style by Edward Goldie.
 The church is the fourth on or near the site,...
 Read More

 A well-detailed church of the 1920s in Lombard Romanesque style.
-The building was significantly reduced in size after...
+The building was significantly reduced in size after a...
 Read More

 A well-designed church of the early 1980s, with contemporary presbytery and parish hall.
 The church interior is...
 Read More